 The lease agreement with HMS Host requires \$8 million of capital improvements to be paid for by HMS Host, consisting of leasehold improvements, equipment and furnishings as approved by the Authority. \$4 million of these improvements must be incurred prior to December 31, 2017 and the remaining \$4 million must be incurred prior to December 31, 2027.
 If the required amount of \$8 million has not been reinvested by HMS Host by the end of the term, then the remainder of the sum shall be rebated to the Authority in cash.
-As of December 31, 2018, HMS Host has made investments in the facilities in excess of the \$4 million requirement.
+Prior to the December 31, 2017 requirement date, HMS Host did invest in excess of \$4 million dollars in the facilities.

-The leased facilities are reported as capital assets of the Authority with a net book value of \$26,536,835 and \$27,885,048 as of December 31, 2018 and 2017, respectively.
+The leased facilities are reported as capital assets of the Authority with a net book value of \$30,909,742 and \$26,536,835 as of December 31, 2019 and 2018, respectively.